New Jersey Gov. Phil Murphy issues stay-at-home order for nearly all of state's 9 million residents

-The governor of New Jersey is the latest to issue a stay-at-home order for nearly all of the state's 9 million residents in the fight against the spread of the coronavirus.
+The governor of New Jersey on Saturday issued a stay-at-home order for nearly all of the state's 9 million residents in the fight against the spread of the coronavirus.

 Similar sweeping mandates have been made in California, Illinois, New York and Pennsylvania.

+Businesses considered essential that can remain open include grocery stores and pharmacies, gas stations, banks and other financial institutions and laundromats.

+Employees who must report to work are encouraged to get a letter from their job indicating that they work in an "industry permitted to continue operations," according to the state's newly launched coronavirus website.

-New Jersey had nearly 1,327 confirmed coronavirus cases as of Saturday with over 442 new positive test results since Friday.
+New Jersey had 1,327 confirmed coronavirus cases as of Saturday with 442 new positive test results since Friday.
 The state has had 16 deaths.

-But, the governor said, "The increase in the positive test results is completely expected" due to the state's aggressive testing.
+But, he said, "The increase in the positive test results is completely expected" due to the state's aggressive testing.

 The more information the state has the better able it is to "break the back of this virus," Murphy said.

-On Friday, Illinois Gov. J.B.
-Pritzker ordered its nearly 13 million residents to stay home.
+New Jersey's announcement comes after Illinois Gov. J.B.
+Pritzker on Friday ordered his state's nearly 13 million residents to stay home.
 He said at a press conference that he did not come to the decision easily.

 “I fully recognize that in some cases, I am choosing between saving people's lives and saving people's livelihood," he said.
 "But ultimately you can't have a livelihood if you don't have your life."